 Live or Invest

-Any interested party can subscribe to the newsletter, which reports quarterly on the latest status of the establishment of private cities and special zones.
+Any interested party should subscribe to the newsletter, which reports quarterly on the latest status of the establishment of private cities and special zones.

 Furthermore, we are looking for at least one ambassador in each country who will propagate the idea and ideally also has contacts in politics.
 This person would also be the local contact person for interested parties.